 Entering into a domestic partnership does not create the same kinds of shared property rights or shared responsibility for debts as a marriage or a civil union.
 For this reason, equitable distribution and alimony are not usually a consideration for partners ending a domestic partnership.
 For partners ending a civil union, the rules governing equitable property division and alimony are the same as the rules in a divorce, but such couples often face slightly different issues.

 One issue commonly confronting partners who lived together as a committed couple for many years and then entered into a civil union at their earliest opportunity is whether or not a court will treat their union the same way it would treat a long-term marriage for purposes of equitable property division and alimony.
 The law is still evolving in this area and there is no single right or wrong answer to this question.
 You can be assured, however, that our knowledgeable New Jersey civil union and domestic partnership attorneys will make the strongest possible argument in support of your individual needs.

 Other financial and property issues unique to same-sex relationships relate to federal taxes and benefits.
-Same-sex couples are not treated as married for federal tax purposes and are not eligible for federal benefits based on marriage, such as derivative social security benefits.
+Couples in civil unions and domestic partnership are not treated as married for federal tax purposes and are not eligible for federal benefits based on marriage, such as derivative social security benefits.